-When renovating, it is important to put effort into those seemingly minor items during the renovation process, they can make a huge difference when finishing up your home.
+When renovating in Adelaide, it is important to put effort into those seemingly minor items during the renovation process, they can make a huge difference when finishing up your home.

 We tend to focus on items that will have the greatest visual impact: colour scheme, flooring, tapware, kitchen cabinetry, etc. However, there are often a few minor considerations that aren’t given enough thought, and result in homes that never feel quite right.